upper/db/README.md

 }
 ```

-Then use `db.Open` to connect to the database you've just set up.
+Use `db.Open` to connect to the database you've just set up.

 ```go
-// Connect using the mongo driver. sess, err := db.Open("mongo", settings) if err != nil {
+// Connect using the mongo driver. sess, err := db.Open("mongo", settings)

+if err != nil {
   panic(err)
 }

 defer sess.Close()
 ```

-Now you can query the database.
+Insert some items and retrieve rows.

 ```go
 animals, _ := sess.Collection("animals")